Randaberg: Coat of arms

 The coat of arms was granted on 26 June 1981.
-The arms show fourteen silver/white coins on a blue field.
-The arms are partly canting since the name is derived from rond which means "edge" and the coins are placed around edge of the shield.
+The official blazon is "Azure, fourteen plates in orle" (I blått 14 sølv mynter langs randen).
+This means the arms have a blue field (background) and the charge is a set of fourteen circles that outline the shield.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The circles are meant to symbolize silver coins.
+The arms are partly canting since the name of the municipality is derived from a word that means "edge" and the coins are placed around edge of the shield.
 The coins symbolize the ball-shaped stones found in large amounts on the beach in Randaberg.
+The arms were designed by Truls Nygaard who based it off a preliminary design by Magnus Hardeland.
+The municipal flag is rectangular and has the same design as the coat of arms.

 Churches

 The Church of Norway has one parish (sokn) within the municipality of Randaberg.
 It is part of the Tungenes prosti (deanery) in the Diocese of Stavanger.

 Economy

 Randaberg is still an active agricultural community, and produces over 80% of Norway's parsley.
 About 3/5 of the land is arable, and about 2% of the inhabitants are engaged in agriculture.
 Dairy production, chickens, and pigs are important industries.
-Only Klepp municipality surpasses Randaberg and has more agricultural production in Rogaland county.
+Only Klepp municipality surpasses Randaberg in agricultural production in Rogaland county.
 The first potatoes every year are grown here in Randaberg and are given to the Royal Family of Norway.
 However, due to its close proximity to the large city of Stavanger, the area is becoming more urban.
 There are three main suburbs of Stavanger where most of Randaberg's residents live: Randaberg sentrum (310 houses), Viste/Goa (315 houses), and Grødem (135 houses).